-- Write to the IRS office where you file your returns (using the without a payment address on page 2) to notify the IRS of any name change.
+Write to the IRS office where you file your returns (using the Without a payment address above) to notify the IRS of any name change.
 Get Pub.
-1635, Understanding Your Employer Identification Number (EIN), to see if you need to apply for a new EIN. - Complete and mail Form 8822, Change of Address, for any address change.
+1635, Understanding Your Employer Identification Number (EIN), to see if you need to apply for a new EIN.

+Complete and mail Form 8822, Change of Address, for any address change.